 The legislature made it a priority that all vehicles need to pay into the road fund.
 In testimony, Ohio Department of Transportation Director Jack Marchbanks stated that Ohio faces a significant shortfall in terms of funding for road and bridge maintenance.
 The revenue shortfall puts a significant number of road projects on hold and safety becomes a factor when repairs are not done.
 Ohio’s $0.28 per gallon tax has not been increased since 2005.

-Many fleets questioned why CNG would be taxed at the diesel rate and not the gasoline rate.
+Many fleets questioned why road taxes on CNG would be at the diesel rate and not the gasoline rate.

 “The industry as a whole has a concern regarding taxing CNG at the diesel rate instead of the gasoline rate,” Phillips said.
 “In Ohio, CNG is typically sold in gas gallon equivalents (GGE).
 I think it would have made more sense to levy the tax on that basis since we are still looking at a small but growing market that’s important to Ohio’s economy based on our plentiful supplies of conventional and renewable natural gas.
 Unfortunately, the tax on CNG isn’t going to generate enough revenue to come close to plugging that budget hole.”